Professor Homer White (Chair); Associate Professors David Bowman (Coordinator) and Jonathan Dickinson

-(B.S. degree) Thirty-two semester hours of physics including PHY 211, 212, 241, 319, and 343.
-The remaining 15 hours of physics courses must be numbered 300 and above.
-The allied courses required are MAT 125, 225, and 325, and no less than 10 hours to be chosen from the following courses: MAT 310 and 345; CHE 111, 112, and 113; CSC 115.
+(B.S. degree) Fifty-one hours required.
+Thirty-two semester hours of physics including PHY 211, 212, 241, 319, and 343.
+The remaining fifteen hours of physics courses must be numbered 300 and above.
+The allied courses required are MAT 125, 225, and 325, and no less than ten hours to be chosen from the following courses: MAT 310 and 345; CHE 111, 112, and 113; CSC 115.

-Nineteen semester hours in physics including PHY 211, 212, 241; and nine hours of 300 or 400 level course work in Physics.
+Twenty semester hours required in Physics including PHY 211, 212, 241; and nine hours of 300 or 400 level course work in Physics.

 208. Science Careers Seminar.
 (2 hours) An interdisciplinary seminar in STEM (science, technology, engineering and mathematics) disciplines that will introduce students interested in scientific research to an array of professions and professionals in these fields.
 This introduction will emphasize comprehension and analysis of published scientific research and provide students with the opportunity to meet the science professional who produced the work.
 Prerequisites: One science or mathematics course for majors, sophomore or junior standing, and approval of the instructor.

 260. Engineering Preceptorship.
 (1 hour) On site supervised experience in the engineering sciences, observing and working with practicing engineers in the field.
 Pass/fail grading.
 As needed 301.
 Electronics.
 (3 hours) D.C. circuits; A.C. circuits; basic devices; basic instruments.
 Laboratory.
 Prerequisites: PHY 211, 212 or approval of instructor.

 319. Dynamics.
 (3 hours) Kinematics and kinetics of particles and rigid bodies; work-energy method; impulse and momentum; harmonic motion; two body problem.
 Prerequisite: PHY 241 or 317.

 343. Relativity and Modern Physics.
 (3 hours) Special relativity, introduction to general relativity, introduction to quantum physics, hydrogen atom and complex atoms, atomic spectra, topics in nuclear and solid-state physics.
 Prerequisites: PHY 211 and 212; PHY 241.

 401. Advanced Experimental Physics.
 (3 hours) Selected experiments in mechanics, heat, physical optics, electricity and magnetism, solid state, atomic and nuclear physics, and lasers.
 Prerequisites: PHY 211 and 212.

 440. Independent Study.
 (1, 2, or 3 hours)